NextronSystems/thor-thunderstorm-setup-guide/usage/next-steps.rst

 all files from 200 Windows 10 end systems to a Thunderstorm server with that specs would take up to 10 days to process all the samples.

-As a rule of thumb, when using the hardware recommended in a previous chapter of this manual, calculate with a processing speed of **250 samples per core per minute**.
+As a rule of thumb, when using the hardware recommended in :ref:`chapter 1.2 "Hardware Requirements" <usage/requirements:Hardware Requirements>`, calculate with a processing speed of **250 samples per core per minute**.

 We highly recommend using the default configuration file named